Why invest in bonds?

 Why you should invest in bonds

-Making up a $120 trillion global market, bonds are sold by both countries and companies to investors so as to raise money for their financing needs.
-Investors are effectively lending money to the borrowers and receiving a coupon (interest) on their lending.
+Making up a US$135 trillion market globally, bonds are sold by both countries and companies to investors so as to raise money for their financing needs.
+Investors are effectively lending money to the borrowers and receiving a coupon, or interest, on their lending.Ā

 Bond cash flows